mitre/advmlthreatmatrix/pages/case-studies-page.md

 -   This operation had a combination of traditional ATT&CK industrial control system techniques such as supply chain compromise via sensor, and Executing code via sensor interface. all interleaved with adversarial ML specific steps such as,
   - offline and online evasion examples.
 - The team was also able to reconstruct the edge ai system with extracted model

+### Microsoft – EdgeAI
+**Summary of Incident:** The Azure Red Team performed a red team exercise on a new Microsoft product designed for running AI workloads at the Edge.
+**Reported by:** Microsoft
+**Mapping to Adversarial Threat Matrix:**
+-   The team first performed reconnaissance to gather information about the target ML model
+-   The team first performed reconnaissance to gather information about the target ML model
+-   Then, used a publicly available version of the ML model, started sending queries and analyzing the responses (inferences) from the ML model.
+-   Using this, the red team created an automated system that continuously manipulated an original target image, that tricked the ML model into producing incorrect inferences, but the perturbations in the image were unnoticeable to the human eye.
+-   Feeding this perturbed image, the red team was able to evade the ML model into misclassifying the input image.
+-   This operation had one step in the traditional ATTACK MITRE technique to do reconnaissance on the ML model being used in the product, and then the rest of the techniques was to use Offline evasion, followed by online evasion of the targeted product.

 ### MITRE Physical Adversarial Examples
 - TBD